thunder-project/thunder/README.md

 ## example

-Here's a short snippet showing how to load an image sequence, median filter it, transform it to a series, detrend and compute a fourier transform on each pixel, then convert it to an array.
+Here's a short snippet showing how to load an image sequence (in this case random data), median filter it, transform it to a series, detrend and compute a fourier transform on each pixel, then convert it to an array.

 ```python
 import thunder as td